ashejim/C964/task1.md

 ### How many attempts are allowed for each task?

 You have *unlimited* attempts for both tasks 1 and 2.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.
-It's in your best interest to complete minimal requirements to the best of your understanding.
+It's in your best interest to complete the minimal requirements to the best of your understanding.

 ### What is a descriptive method?